-Wrong: The budget is tight; but we will make every effort to fund employee health initiatives.

-Right: The budget is tight, but we will make every effort to fund employee health initatives.

-Right: Employee health initiatives are vital; we will allocate important resources for these efforts.
+Employee health initiatives are vital; we will allocate important resources for these efforts.

 Do you find any punctuation mistakes frequently in your writing?
 What errors drive you crazy?

-Oh, I absolutely have to remark the seed regarding this excellent post had been given by Drew with Shark Lawn Specialists.
-They certainly are a splendid lawn care services.
+Oh, I absolutely have to remark the seed regarding this excellent post had been given by Maida with Canadian recycled glass.
+They certainly are a splendid decorative glass suppliers.
 I really welcome a first-rate concept!

 Thank You To

 http://dean2016.com - Fernanda, you came through for me once again 🙂

-2 | Wrong: The budget is tight; but we will make every effort to fund employee health initiatives.
+3 | Wrong: The budget is tight; but we will make every effort to fund employee health initiatives.

 Right: The budget is tight, but we will make every effort to fund employee health initatives.